 Is God calling you to GO or to SEND?

-This trip will include Medical, Dental, Eyeglass, Agriculture, Teaching and whatever other opportunities God puts before us.
+Trips may include Medical, Dental, Eyeglass, Agriculture, Teaching and whatever other opportunities God puts before us.
 We are looking for those who have expertise in these fields but also for ANYONE who feels a calling to go.
 There are so many ways to serve.
 You’ll get on the job training!
 Following Jesus is the greatest adventure you’ll ever experience.

 Application/Expectations and Backgrounds Check are found at the bottom of the OUR MINISTRY page.
-Applications are due by 1/31/22.
-Notifications will be made in February.
-Our first team meeting will be in March 2022.

 For further details contact Cheryl Leathers at cherylinhisname@gmail.com